 Submitting to the GB policy proposals and recommendations for revisions of the Action Plan;

 Support the reporting and evaluation of the Strategy – they identify progress in Actions and achievement of indicator targets;

+PCs and TSG members participate in networking activities with managing authorities, NIPACs and EU funding entities to promote embedding of the Strategy;

+TSGs shall duly take into consideration proposals of the stakeholders, submitted by the Pillar Representatives.

+EGP projects assist TSG members in performing their functions, each project according to its assigned functions.

 TSGs are the decision-making and executive bodies at Pillars’ level regarding objectives, formats and emphases of cooperation and future developments.
 TSGs members are ‘the expert drivers of the day-to-day implementation’, who decide on the joint work and who provide advice and assistance.

-The TSG members are representatives of the national or regional governments of the participating countries.
+The TSG members are representatives of the national and regional governments of the participating countries.
 TSG members should come from key ministries or authorities in the relevant field.
 The work of the TSGs is both transnational, inter-sectorial, inter-institutional and aiming at an effective embedding into the various national contexts.

 TSGs members thus have a dual function: on the one hand, they ensure the transfer of EUSAIR topics from the Pillars to the national level/line ministries and, on the other hand, they bring national topics from the line ministries to the EUSAIR level regarding the needs of the Pillars.

-TSGs members are appointed and recalled in written form by their government, represented by the respective NC and should have the mandate and the sufficient capability and resources to fulfil their tasks for the Strategy (e.g. to express national positions, to take decisions and to vote in a TSG meeting).
-TSG members should also have a good knowledge and awareness of their assigned tasks, especially those of their dual function as described above.
-NCs shall ensure that TSG members are aware of their role and in the same way this shall be communicated by Pillar Coordinators to TSG members.
+TSGs members are appointed (upon the request of the NC to the ministry responsible for the certain policy/sector) and recalled in written form by their ministries and should have the mandate and the sufficient capability and resources to fulfil their tasks for the Strategy (e.g. to organise in-country consultations and express national positions, to take decisions and to vote in a TSG meeting).
+TSG members should also have a good knowledge and awareness of their assigned tasks, especially those of their dual function as described above.”

-The NCs are to inform the Pillar Coordinators in written about the nominations of new TSG members and to keep the three governance support projects informed.
+NCs shall inform the TSG members, within their mandate, about their roles and responsibilities, in line with the Governance Architecture Paper.
+In the same way Pillar Coordinators shall ensure towards TSG members the awareness of their roles and responsibilities within the respective TSG.

+In addition to the standing members, limited number of representatives of key stakeholders (local authorities, non-ministerial/governmental and other stakeholders, MAs etc) may also attend the TSG meetings when deemed necessary as observers accompanying the nominated representative, upon invitation of the latter and with the approval of the TSG coordinator..

 Pillars’ sub-groups